 - A tingling sensation

 - Visible deflation of the breast

 Though these symptoms present a clear issue, an implant can rupture without any noticeable symptoms; this complication is known as a silent rupture.
-Silent ruptures are more likely to occur with silicone implants; saline implant ruptures are more detectable because the implant and breast will visibly deflate.
-Dr. Willard can use an MRI scan or a mammogram to detect and confirm whether or not you have a ruptured implant.
+Silent ruptures are more likely to occur with silicone implants since the cohesive silicone should remain within the capsule.

-While your body will naturally absorb the saline solution, a leaking silicone implant may require the breast pocket to be carefully cleaned.
-Additionally, the capsule may be removed before your new implant is placed.
+While your body will naturally absorb the saline solution, a leaking silicone implant may require the breast pocket to be carefully cleaned to prevent any complications.
+Additionally, the tissue capsule may be removed before your new implant is placed.

 If you wish to receive further care and treatment after your breast implants have been removed or replaced, you can request to spend the night at the Comfort Cottage with a nurse available to help you.

 Medication can be taken to alleviate any pain you may experience; however, if pain persists or increases, it is important that you contact Dr. Willard immediately.